takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 correctAltitude = true
 ```

+Whether to adjust the atmosphere’s inner sphere to osculate (touch and share a tangent with) the ellipsoid.

+The atmosphere is approximated as a sphere, with a radius between the ellipsoid’s major and minor axes.
+The difference can exceed 10,000 meters in the worst cases, roughly equal to the cruising altitude of a passenger jet.
+This option compensates for this difference.

 #### constrainCamera

 ```ts
 constrainCamera = true
 ```

+Whether to constrain the camera above the atmosphere’s inner sphere.

 #### showGround

 ```ts
 showGround = true
 ```

+Disable this option to constrain the camera’s ray above the horizon, effectively hiding the virtual ground.

 ## AtmosphereLight